WHAT YOU NEED TO KNOW ABOUT MICROPLASTICS IN YOUR SKINCARE

 Fish and other marine wildlife swallow these tiny plastic particles and they become a part of the food chain – with us human as the final predator in the chain.
 Researchers have detected measurable levels of microplastic in fish and seafood sold for human consumption.

-In acquatic animals, microplastics have been shown to influence growth, development, behavior, reproduction and mortality since they accumulate in the animals’ bodies and enter their cells.
+In acquatic animals, microplastics have been shown to influence growth, development, behaviour, reproduction and mortality since they accumulate in the animals’ bodies and enter their cells.

 Microplastics can also affect humans since they act as vehicles for toxic chemicals.
 They both absorb chemicals in the water (including highly toxic metals such as mercury and chemical additives such as BPA) and in some production processes, chemicals are attached to the microplastics from the start.